Your organization strategy will determine your level of success.

-- The rest gets filed into a client/account/case folder and moved out of my box right away.
+- The rest gets filed into a client/account/case folder and moved out of my box immediately.

-- Folders: Clients (get their own folders), Software, Office, Business, Resources, are just some of the folders I have to organize my email.
+- Folders: Clients (get folders), Software, Office, Business, and Resources are just some of the folders I have to organize my email.

 Non-work-related email (newsletters, industry email lists, sales emails, etc.)

 - Schedule 30 minutes daily.
-You may end up down a rabbit hole so do it when you can afford to jump in (say the end of your work day?).
+You may end up down a rabbit hole, so do it when you can afford to jump in (say at the end of your work day?).

-- If I haven’t read it in a week it goes straight to the trash bin.
-If I haven’t read it by then I know it’s not going to get read.
-A week’s worth of new emails came in and if I haven’t read or processed the email, well, it’s probably not that important to me.
+- It goes straight to the trash bin if I haven’t read it in a week.
+If I haven’t read it by then, I know it will not get read.
+A week’s worth of new emails came in, and if I haven’t read or processed the email, it’s probably not that important to me.

 - Don’t go through emails if you don’t have time to read and organize them at that moment.
 It’ll save you from being sidetracked when you are in the middle of work.
 Save it for (your less productive time of the day)

-- My less productive time of the day is after dinner sitting in front of the TV.
+- My less productive time of the day is sitting in front of the TV after dinner.

-- Or your end of the workday wrap-up.
-This will force you to limit your time, because, well, you gotta go home!
+- Or your end-of-the-workday wrap-up will force you to limit your time because, well, you gotta go home!
 And if I do end up down a rabbit hole, it’s not during my most productive time of the day.

-- Have an “opt-in” email address “email@example.com” for all offers you sign up for.
-This skips using your business or personal email for clutter.
-If emails become important to me or are from my mentors, those emails get moved to my personal or business email for daily reads.
+- Create an “opt-in” email address “firstname.lastname@example.org” for offers/signups that ask for your email address.
+Now you can stop using your business or personal email for clutter.
+If emails become essential to me or are from my mentors, those emails get moved to my personal or business email for daily reads.

 Don’t say yes to everybody and everything.
-This is my biggest hold-up and I end up with TOO much on my plate.
+One of my biggest hold-ups is saying yes to everything, and I end up with too much on my plate.
 All.The.Time.

-If you’re like me wanting to help others to a detriment can be a roadblock to success.
-I have to say no sometimes and that boundary is my priority.
+Suppose you’re like me; wanting to help others to a detriment can be a roadblock to success.
+I have to say no sometimes, and that boundary is my priority.
 People might not be happy about it all the time, but they will surely respect your time more when you don’t always say yes.

 I work within my optimal work time.
-I’m most productive in the morning and I can get up before my family and knock things out.
+I’m most productive in the morning when I can get up before my family and knock things out.

 My brain is over it by 2 pm.
 I know I am not most productive when my family is up and about or in the evenings.

-But it’s a great time for my daily reading and email clean up.
+But it’s an excellent time for my daily reading and email clean-up.

-Know yourself well here when and how are you most likely to get work done.
-Don’t set yourself up for failure if you know you won’t get it done early in the morning or after the kids go to bed, if those aren’t your peak performance times.
+Know yourself well here when and how you are most likely to get work done.
+If those aren’t your peak performance times, don’t set yourself up for failure if you know you won’t get it done early in the morning or after the kids go to bed.

-This is very likely the key to my organizational success.
+This step is very likely the key to my organizational success.

-Some things have to be done daily, do it and get it over with you’ll thank yourself tomorrow.
+Some things must be done daily, do it, and get it over with; you’ll thank yourself tomorrow.

-Luckily for me, I have a slightly obsessive tendency to avoid letting things build up.
-I just can’t do it, it’ll make me anxious.
+Luckily, I have a slightly obsessive tendency to avoid letting things build up.
+If I don’t do it, it’ll make me anxious.

-If you don’t have this tendency, you’ll have to create a daily habit and probably plan some time for the things that need to be done daily.
+If you don’t have this tendency, you’ll have to create a daily habit and probably plan some time for the things you need to do daily.
 (Tip: Schedule it on your calendar).

 - Mail gets taken care of immediately.
 Toss what I know I won’t read or pass it on and process what needs my attention.